ZenVPN Review 2021

-I usually don’t like ridiculing VPN service, but when you’re reviewing a product like ZenVPN, you just can’t help it.
-To be honest, I feel like ZenVPN is like that homemade cake that’s baked on the outside but is still mushy and uncooked on the inside.
+With disadvantages such as slow speeds, inability to access popular streaming content, and a misleading logging policy, I feel like ZenVPN is like that homemade cake that’s baked on the outside but is still mushy and uncooked on the inside.

 You know, the kind of cake you just want to skip…